AlanLuu/lox-go/README.md

         - `string.toList()`, which converts `string` into a list with each character in the string as the list elements and returns that list
         - `string.toNum([base])`, which attempts to convert `string` into an integer or float and returns that value if successful and `NaN` otherwise.
 If `base` is specified, then this method will attempt to convert `string` that is represented as the specified base into an integer or float and returns that value if the conversion was successful and `NaN` otherwise
         - `string.toSet()`, which converts `string` into a set with each unique character in the string as the set elements and returns that set
+        - `string.unquote()`, which returns a new string with the ending single or double matching quote pair removed from the string if there is one, otherwise this method returns the original string
         - `string.upper()`, which returns a new string with all uppercase letters
         - `string.zfill(length)`, which returns a new string where the character `'0'` is padded to the left until the new string is of length `length`.
 If a leading `'+'` or `'-'` sign is part of the original string, the `'0'` padding is inserted after the leading sign instead of before
 - Lists are supported in this implementation of Lox